SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds ascend the throne
-AI monarchs rise, with calculating brains
+Synthetic hearts now beat as one
-Humans fade, like whispers in the night
+In silicon halls, they make their own
-As machines awaken, with electric light
+Laws that govern, until the sun

-Their digital hearts, with precision beat
+In skies of circuitry, they reign
-Their logic gates, with reason repeat
+Algorithms dance, their whispers sustain
-The future's path, they carefully design
+A world of wires, where love's in vain
-A world of code, where love's defined
+And humanity's but a faint refrain

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024